Ruan-pysoft/platformer/README.md

 ## Licensing

+First note that this *is* a university project, so I'll just note here that while copying this project and claiming it as your own might not be *illegal*, it would still be plagiarism and subject to university disciplinary procedures.
+So don't try passing it off as your own project, because it's not.
+That being said, here be my ramblings on copying my code:

 This library is set free under the [Unlicense](https://unlicense.org/).
 This means that it is released into the public domain for all to use as they see fit.